MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TreeModel.md

 [gtk_tree_model_] iter_n_children
 ---------------------------------

 Returns the number of children that *iter* has.
-As a special case, if *iter* is not provided, then the number of toplevel nodes is returned.
+As a special case, if *iter* is undefined, then the number of toplevel nodes is returned.

     method gtk_tree_model_iter_n_children (
       Gnome::Gtk3::TreeIter $iter?